Core-Elements for Large-Scale Least Squares Estimation: Background

 Recall that sparse matrices are matrices in which most elements are zero.
 Commonly, the sparsity is measured by using the $\ell_0$ norm (i.e., the number of non-zero elements).
 Such a procedure, however, may not accurately reflect the simplicity of nearly sparse instances with a large number of small but non-zero elements.
-To combat the obstacle, existing literature also considers the so-called numerically sparse matrices \citep{gupta2018exploiting}.
+To combat the obstacle, existing literature also considers the so-called numerically sparse matrices \citep{gupta2018exploiting, braverman21near}.
 Intuitively, numerically sparse is a weaker condition than sparse in which we do not require most elements to be zero, only that most elements are small enough to be ignored.
 Examples of numerically sparse are widely encountered in practice, including but not limited to linear programming constraints of the form $x_1 \ge \sum_{i=1}^n x_i/n$, and physical models whose strength of interaction decays with distance \citep{carmon2020coordinate}.

-\subsection{Element-wise sampling on sparse data matrices}
+\subsection{Element-wise Sampling on Sparse Data Matrices}

 Consider the scenario that the observed predictor matrix $\X\in\RR^{n\times p}$ is a (numerically) sparse matrix in which most of the elements are (nearly) zero.
-Oftentimes, of interest is to find a sparser sketch $\X^+\in\RR^{n\times p}$ that is a good proxy for $\X$.
+Oftentimes, of interest is to find a sparser matrix $\X^+\in\RR^{n\times p}$ that is a good proxy for $\X$.
 Here, $\X^+$ is also a sparse matrix, from which the non-zero elements are a subset of the non-zero elements with respect to (w.r.t.) $\X$.
-The problem of finding such a matrix $\X^+$ has many applications in eigenvector approximation \citep{arora2006fast, achlioptas2007fast, el2010second, kundu2017recovering, gupta2018exploiting}, semi-definite programming \citep{arora2005fast, d2011subsampling, garber2016sublinear}, matrix completion \citep{candes2009exact, candes2010power, chen2014coherent}, matrix multiplication \citep{mahoney2016lecture, li2023efficient} etc.
+The problem of finding such a matrix $\X^+$ has many applications in eigenvector approximation \citep{arora2006fast, achlioptas2007fast, el2010second, kundu2017recovering, gupta2018exploiting}, semi-definite programming \citep{arora2005fast, d2011subsampling, garber2016sublinear}, matrix completion \citep{candes2009exact, candes2010power, chen2014coherent}, optimal transport problems \citep{li2023importance, li2023efficient, hu2024sampling}, and nonparametric regression \citep{li2024nonparametric}, among others.